marianqian/calc_data/README.md

 ### Data
 Simulated processed image.

 ![image](mass/inserted_mass_1.6_mcgpu_fredenberg.png)

 CAD output

 ![image](mass/CAD_inserted_mass_1.6_mcgpu_fredenberg.png)

 The highest two lesions had very noticable spiculations. and the highest scoring mass was slightly deformed/irregularly shaped.
 This could lead to how having lesions that are not perfectly spheres could possibly increase the malignancy confidence score.

+## Future steps
+For masses to see influence on confidence score:
+* Place masses in same location but in different phantoms.
+* Place masses in uniform phantom.
+* Populate phantom with perfect sphere masses.
+* Take masses and replicate them across a phantom so the only difference is the location.

 # Future Steps
 Other factors that could influence malignancy confidence score: